 The outcomes of the program are:

-Educational Outcomes: Students can learn cooperation and team building skills, gain work-like experience, develop leadership skills and be exposed to the curriculum through project-based-learning methods.
+Educational Outcomes: Students learn their curriculum, develop cooperation, team building and leadership skills, and gain work-like experience through project-based-learning methods.

 CPT: Construction Project As Teacher

 We use heritage construction methods and an ethos of teamwork to foster a positive learning environment.
 We extract educational and social skills from the process of the creation of the structure.

 Combining the Construction Sciences and the Cultural Arts